 The Rosemary and David Good Family Foundation funds organizations primarily in Minnesota but also in Michigan.
-The Foundation typically provides annual grants ranging from $10,000 – $30,000 in support of specific programs or projects and occasionally provides general operating support.
-Since the onset of the COVID-19 pandemic in 2020, the Foundation has made more general operating grants than in the past to help grantees respond to the changing environment.
+The Foundation typically provides annual grants ranging from $15,000 – $30,000 in support of specific programs or projects and occasionally provides general operating support.

-The Foundation supported the following organizations for 2022-2023:
+The Foundation is supporting the following organizations for 2024-2025:

 ALL MY RELATIONS ARTS – NATIVE AMERICAN COMMUNITY DEVELOPMENT INSTITUTE

-The Native American Community Development Institute (NACDI) is a community development intermediary organization that represents an alliance of Native American non-profits and businesses.
-The Foundation supports All My Relations Arts.
-Located in the American Indian Cultural Corridor on Franklin Avenue in Minneapolis, All My Relations Arts presents American Indian contemporary fine art and fills a critical space in the community, supporting Native artists and fostering community development.
+The Native American Community Development Institute (NACDI) is a community development intermediary organization that represents an alliance of Native American nonprofits and businesses.
+The Foundation provides funding to All My Relations Arts to support Native artists, promote contemporary Native art, and foster community development.

 Border CrosSing